Student Health Services

 • Syphilis

 Genital screening for gonorrhea and chlamydia can be done with a urine test or a genital/cervical swab test.
 Throat and rectal screening for gonorrhea and chlamydia must be done by a swab test.
 A blood test is performed to screen for syphilis.
-A blood test or an oral swab test is used to screen for HIV.
+A blood test or a fingerstick test is used to screen for HIV.
+There are different tests for each type of STI.

 Your Appointment